bibbox/app-teampass/INSTALL-APP.md

-## OMERO Installation Instructions
+## TeamPass Installation Instructions

-* the deploymend of the OMERO war may take some minutes, be patient
-* initial user/passwordd: **root / omero**
+Just install the App

 ## After the installation

-After installation open §§PORT2 to allow access with a client (like OMERO.insight) to the Server (For example on system: VBoxManage controlvm <VMNAME> natpf1 'omero,tcp,,<§§PORT2>,,<§§PORT2>')
+Enter the DB credentials in the installation wizard at first
+startup:

+MYSQL_ROOT_PASSWORD: mypass
+MYSQL_DATABASE: teampass
+MYSQL_PASSWORD: §§MYSQL_PASSWORD
+MYSQL_USER: teampass

+When queried for path to saltkey enter:

+/etc/ssl/sk

 Have a nice ride with the new Admins youngtimer.